One of the most common types of external services is an external database. To

 -

-The application reads the coordinates and credentials for the service from the environment and establishes a connection with the service.
+the service from the environment and establishing a connection with the database